larrybotha/everything/resources/books/Choose FI.md

 	- a peer who you think is better at the job than you are and who you respect
 	-
 	- someone subordinate who’s doing the job you did . . . better than you did it
+## ch 12

+> In life, people get excited by sales, which make them eager to buy.
+With the stock market, however, people become afraid and stop investing when things go on sale.
+On the flip side, most of the time people get turned off and buy less when things get expensive in the retail world.
+With the stock market, many people getting caught up in the hype of big stock market returns and actually buy more when the market is doing well.
+They buy stocks at exactly the wrong time after prices have already been run up

+- origin of 4% rule:
+	- you spend $40k per year
+	- assumption that inflation is lower than 4%
+	- 40 000 / .04 = $1m, or $1m = $40k x 25
+	- $1m with a 4% annual drawdown lasts indefinitely
+- similarly, for the 3% rule:
+	- $1m = $30 303 x 33

+- the 4% rule is subject to account fees - a managed portfolio costing 1% would leave only 3% available for drawdown
+- index funds are usually much cheaper, being as low as .1% of a portfolio's value in annual fees
+- every $1000 dollars spent per year requires saving $25k per year in savings to support a 4% annual drawdown
+	- more generally, every $1 spent per month requires $300 to be saved to allow for a 4% drawdown
+	- i.e.
+		- 4% rule: $1 x 25 x 12 = $300
+		- 3% rule: $1 x 33 x 12 = $396

+### ch 13

+- build a business system that can operate without you - don't build a job that requires you to exchange your time for money

+> You can manage risk so tightly in business, even when I fail, I usually profit.”
+He explained that by controlling risk so tightly, “you can fail ninety-nine times and on the one-hundredth try, be financially independent.
+Or you can get it right the first time.
+There’s no compound wealth equation involved.”
+He added that it’s not rare to become financially independent quickly by building a business.
+“It happens all the time.”

+- start with getting a sale, not the business plan stuff
+- if you build it, no one will come until you market and sell it.
+Even then, no one may buy it - start with sales
+- most people don't start businesses because they think you need money, and they lack confidence.
+If you start with as little money as possible, then failing doesn't matter as much financially or for one's self-esteem
+- build trust first, and you can get sales before having a product